vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Userinfo

 Vipps offers the possibility for merchants to ask for the user's profile information as part of the payment flow.
+This is also called "Profile Sharing".

 To enable the possibility to fetch profile information for a user the merchant can add a [`scope`](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api#scope)